Additional Advice for Inexperienced Researchers

 Affect or Effect?

-Affect is usually a verb, to affect the outcome, and means influences something.
-Whilst Effect is usually a noun, and is the result of an affect.
+Effect is usually a verb, to affect the outcome, and means influences something.
+Whilst Effect is usually a noun and is the result of affect.
 The ATC wanted to affect the landing schedule.
 The flight schedule was the effect of bad weather.
 A very common mistake that many make as they do not understand.

 Can, May or Might?

-Can means it is capable and may means possible.
+It can means it is capable and may mean possible.
 When something is very unlikely we would use might.
 Sir. @Can I go to the restroom?’
-Answer, of course, you have legs and know where to go.
+The answer, of course, you have legs and know where to go.
 You mean May I.’

 That or Which?

 Another very common error found in writing.
 These are not interchangeable.
 That is a restrictive pronoun and which introduces a reflective clause, a non-restrictive noun.
 For example, I only trust aircraft that are maintained outside of the USA.
 In other words, I only trust aircraft that are maintained in the USA.
 I recommend aircraft, which are maintained in the USA.